DSpace-Labs/DSpace7RestTutorial/exercise2.md

 For the rest of this exercise, continue to provide the authorization header.

-## 2. View non-public content
+## 3. View non-public content

-- TODO: Based on the server we will be using, add notes to query for restricted content
+Note how these counts differ from your prior results.

+### 3a.
+Search for all objects and note the result count

+`api/discover/search/objects`

+### 3b.
+Search for "research" and note the result count

+`api/discover/search/objects?query=research`

-## 3. Next steps
+## 4. Next steps

 The HAL browser does not yet pass authentication status to requests that modify data, so this exercise will stop here.